kayjan/bigtree/docs/home/tree.md

 - Plot tree using matplotlib (optional dependency)

 ## [**🔨 Exporting Tree**](../bigtree/tree/export.md)
-- Print to console, in vertical or horizontal orientation
+- Print to console, in compact, vertical, or horizontal orientation
 - Export to *Newick string notation*, *dictionary*, *nested dictionary*, *pandas DataFrame*, or *polars DataFrame*
 - Export tree to *dot* (can save to .dot, .png, .svg, .jpeg files)
 - Export tree to *Pillow* (can save to .png, .jpg)